A Vava Inouva: Song: "A Vava Inouva"

 "A Vava Inouva", is the title track from the album.
-It was originally "A Baba-inu Ba" alternatively A baba inuba meaning "Ô mon père Inuba" (Oh, my father Inuba), and is a fine example of Kabyle music.
+It was originally "A Baba-inu Ba" alternatively A baba inuba meaning "Ô mon père Inuba" (Oh, my father Inuba), and is an example of Kabyle music.

 "A Vava Inouva" was a lullaby composed by Idir and Ben Mohamed (real name Mohamed Benhamadouche) and was written for Nouara, a singer on Radio Algiers.
-However upon non acceptance by Nouara, Idir decided to interpret the song himself accompanied by the singer Mila.
+However after she decided against it, Idir decided to interpret the song himself accompanied by the singer Mila.
 This version was an immediate success, making it arguably the best-known song in the Kabyle language internationally.